bsmi021/mcp-server-hub-server/README.md

 1. **Gateway Server (`src/server.ts`):**
     * The core hub process that runs persistently.
-    * Reads a central configuration file (`dist/mcp_hub_config.json`) listing the actual MCP servers to manage.
+    * Reads an initial configuration file (`mcp_hub_config.json`) during startup. **Crucially, the build process copies this file to the `dist/` directory, and the running server watches the `dist/mcp_hub_config.json` file for changes.**
-    * Spawns, monitors, and manages the lifecycle of these underlying MCP server processes.
+    * **Dynamically manages** the lifecycle (start, stop, monitor, restart) of underlying MCP servers defined in the `mcpServers` config section.
+    * **Dynamically loads/unloads/updates** hub-native tools defined in the `hubTools` config section.
+    * Supports **configurable internal services** (like `exampleService`) that react to config changes.
-    * Listens for WebSocket connections from Gateway Clients.
+    * Listens for WebSocket connections from Gateway Clients (default port 8081).
-    * Discovers tools from managed servers and exposes them with a namespaced format (`serverId__toolName`) to prevent naming conflicts.
+    * Discovers tools from managed servers and exposes them with a `serverId__toolName` namespace.
+    * Exposes hub-native tools with a `hub__toolName` namespace.
-    * Routes tool calls received from Gateway Clients to the appropriate managed server.
+    * Routes tool calls received from Gateway Clients to the appropriate managed server or internal hub tool handler.

 2. **Gateway Client (`src/client/client.ts`):**
-    * Acts as the proxy server that LLM clients connect to.
+    * Acts as the proxy server that LLM clients connect to via STDIO.
     * Connects to the running Gateway Server via WebSocket (with auto-reconnect).
-    * Listens on STDIO for connections from LLM Clients.
     * Forwards MCP requests (like `mcp_listTools`, `mcp_callTool`) from the LLM Client to the Gateway Server.
     * Returns responses from the Gateway Server back to the LLM Client.
+    * **Periodically polls** the Gateway Server for tool list updates to handle dynamic changes (configurable via `CLIENT_TOOL_REFRESH_INTERVAL_MS` env var, defaults to 5 minutes).
+(Does not work in Claude Desktop)
+    * Restart the MCP client process to refresh the tool list.

 **Workflow Diagram:**